olonguet/HAGIWO-Mozzi-FM-Arduino-VCO/README.md

 This is a simple 1 pcb+panel design using Hagiwo's Mozzi library based Arduino FM VCO . t's a straight drop in eurorack size panel with smd components and no cover plate.
 This project is not my design nor software.
 It is just a basic,cheap pcb, using Hagiwo's original work.
+Cost for a 5 batch (5 is a minimum order) from jlcpcb or pcbway should be in the $20/$25 range.

 ![20230214_230013](https://user-images.githubusercontent.com/42693458/218882665-c96f752d-ffca-4a08-a546-ddc22298d33b.jpg)